-A nice editor with a well designed and consistent look and feel.
+A cross-platform editor with a well-designed and consistent look and feel.

 The editing features are defined through the use of Scintilla and therefore its features.
 The important ones are about: